Karim Darwich

-Karim Al Abed Darwich (كريم العبد درويش; born 2 November 1998) is a footballer who plays as a striker for Iraq Stars League club Duhok.
+Karim Al Abed Darwich (كريم العبد درويش; born 2 November 1998) is a professional footballer who plays as a striker for Oman Professional League club Al-Nahda, on loan from club Ahed.
 Born in Germany, he plays for the Lebanon national team.

 Club career

 Early career

 Coming through the youth system, Darwich made his senior debut with Viktoria Berlin on 13 March 2017, as a 73rd-minute substitute in a 2–0 Regionalliga Nordost win against Carl Zeiss Jena in the 2016–17 season.

-Darwich played for SV Altlüdersdorf in the Oberliga Nord during the 2017–18 season, making nine appearances and scoring twice.
+Darwich played for SV Altlüdersdorf in the Oberliga Nord during the 2017–18 season.

 Nejmeh

 On 3 January 2018, Darwich moved to Lebanese Premier League side Nejmeh; he scored two goals in five matches in the 2017–18 Lebanese Premier League.

 Akhaa Ahli Aley

 Darwich joined Akhaa Ahli Aley on loan in summer 2018, with whom he played 18 league games and scored three times in the 2018–19 season.
 He was purchased by Akhaa for the 2019–20 season, scoring a goal in two games in the cancelled league season.

 Darwich had a short loan experience at Ahed in February 2020, playing in the 2020 AFC Cup.